 With our school model and constant communication and collaboration between teachers, support staff, students, and parents, any student needing additional services are easily identified.
 For example, if students need technology support, we have a process whereby students or parents complete a request form which is sent to our technology team.
 They in turn provide needed training or exchange a non-working device with a replacement.
 For a few students needing internet access in their home, a local community internet service company offers financial help to families with economic hardship.
-In addition, Glacier will provide a hotspot if needed.

-5. Program and Distance Learning Model: As an independent study, personalized learning public charter school, a unique blended classroom and non-classroom based educational model that is tailored to the needs and interests of each individual student, Glacier High continues to provide the same high-quality educational option to students.
+5. Program and Distance Learning Model: As an independent study, personalized learning public charter school, a unique blended classroom and non-classroom based educational model that is tailored to the needs and interests of each individual student, Mountain Home continues to provide the same high-quality educational option to students.
 We work cooperatively with parents and students to ensure that curricular and instructional pieces are built around each student's needs, abilities, and interests.
 Our teaching staff meet with parents and students by either telephone, email, or video conference on a regular weekly and/or monthly basis.
 Administrative and staff meetings are held regularly via video conference to connect with members of our school team.
 In addition: